Shanghai Tower in Shanghai, China. Photos courtesy The Shanghai Tower Construction & Development Company.

-Thornton Tomasetti is providing structural engineering and curtain wall peer review services for one of the world’s most distinctive and innovative supertall buildings.
+Thornton Tomasetti provided structural engineering and curtain wall peer review services for one of the world’s most distinctive and innovative supertall buildings.
 At 632 meters, in 2015 Shanghai Tower became China’s tallest building and the second tallest building in the world.
-The mixed-use development comprises 380,000 square meters and at 632 meters is one of the world’s tallest buildings under construction.
-The facility will house Class-A office space, retail, a luxury hotel, 2,200-seat arena, and connections to the Shanghai Metro and three floors of below-grade parking.
+The mixed-use development comprises 380,000 square meters and includes Class A office space, retail, a luxury hotel, 2,200-seat arena, and connections to the Shanghai Metro and three floors of below-grade parking.
 It also features the world’s highest non-enclosed observation deck.

 The project incorporates the latest sustainable technologies, including wind turbines and solar panels as renewable energy sources to achieve a low carbon footprint.
 The project will seek LEED Gold certification by the China Green Building Council (in association with the USGBC) and a China Green Building Three Star rating.